ndminhhus/geeguide/README.md

 # Harmonization of Landsat and Sentinel 2 in Google Earth Engine, documentation and scripts

-The objective of this work is to document the technical part of my master thesis, named: "Harmonization of Landsat and Sentinel 2 for Crop Monitoring,  a complete stream processing in Google Earth Engine"
+The objective of this work is to document the technical part of my master thesis, named: "Harmonization of Landsat and Sentinel 2 for Crop Monitoring,  a complete stream processing in Google Earth Engine".
+A complete stream processing entirely in Google Earth Engine is developed to generate seamless surface reflectances of harmonized L7,L8 and Sentinel2.

 I will put here many scripts that I have used, either collected from various sources or the ones I developed myself.
+Citation is considered seriously.
+The remote sensing content also will be discussed.

 The scripts are organized not in order of increasing complexity but according to the processing workflow.
-However, each script or group of scripts is described or demonstrated in the way that you can use them for your own scenario.
-General format of each title has: Objective, Core Script, Visualziation Checking and References
+Also, each script or group of scripts will be described or demonstrated in the way that it can stand independently and can be reused easily for your own purpose.
+Each session has five parts including Objective, General Instruction, Core Script, Visualisation Checking, and References

-I will try to cover the remote sensing side also

-General introduction about GEE and how to use it is skiped because you can find them in many other places.
+Some experiences with GEE are needed.
+General introduction about GEE and how to use it can be found in many other places.

 Table of Contents
 1. [Filtering Image Collection](01.Filtering-Image-Collection.md)